mikirobles/MidiVolumeMixer/README.md

 ## Download

-You can download the latest version of MIDI Volume Mixer from the [Releases](https://github.com/mikirobles/midi-volume-mixer/releases) page.
+You can download the latest version of MIDI Volume Mixer from the [Releases](https://github.com/YOUR-USERNAME/midi-volume-mixer/releases) page.

-Two download options are available:

-- **ZIP file** - Complete package with all dependencies (recommended)
-- **Standalone EXE** - May require .NET 6.0 Runtime to be installed separately
+The download is a single self-contained executable with all dependencies included - no installation required.

 ## Features